ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - verifiedBeneficiaryEntityId REQUIRED: This is the identity data of the beneficiary entity (person or organization) in the destination network.
 This information must be verified by the receiver gateway.

-- originatorPubkey REQUIRED: This is the public key of the asset owner (originator) in the origin network or system.
+- originatorPublicKey REQUIRED: This is the public key of the asset owner (originator) in the origin network or system.

-- beneficiaryPubkey REQUIRED: This is the public key of the beneficiary in the destination network.
+- beneficiaryPublicKey REQUIRED: This is the public key of the beneficiary in the destination network.

 - senderGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.